 You can read more about the fundamentals of programming, here.

-This where tutor based online learning programs come to the rescue.
+This is where tutor based online learning programs come to the rescue.
 At Cuemath we bridge this gap.
-Qualified and passionate tutors are assigned to teach your children.
-Coding concepts are taught in a fun and interactive way.
+Qualified and passionate tutors are assigned to teach your children the coding concepts in a fun and interactive way.
 By building games and designing apps children develop computational thinking.
 Personal 1:1 attention is given to every child that keeps the engagement value going.
 We are here to make sure that your child’s is tech literate.

 Cuemath’s curriculum is designed to inculcate a wholesome learning experience.
 It is compliant with the US Common Core plus accredited by STEM.org.
 The curriculum is a blend of multimedia, text and puzzle based learning.
 Teaching coding this way is definitely more exciting.
 Every child is unique and depending on their interest, age and previous coding knowledge you can choose courses from any of the tracks.

+Computing is the new literacy and is here to stay.
+We suggest you to make the best of it.
 At Cuemath we believe that learning to code at an early age is crucial.
 Cuemath provides live 1:1 Live Online Coding classes and Math classes.
-Book a free demo class with Cuemath and have your child experience the magic of coding!
-The popularity and demand for coding for kids is following an upward trend.
-Computing is the new literacy and it is here to stay.
-We suggest you make the best of it.
-Cuemath has created stellar learning outcomes for 200,000+ students across 20+ countries with 10,000+ expert tutors.
+Book a free demo class with Cuemath and have your child experience the magic of coding.
+The popularity and demand for coding for kids is following an upward trend and hence Cuemath has created stellar learning outcomes for 200,000+ students across 20+ countries with 10,000+ expert tutors.